plattenbrand/course-pro-wordpress-dev/Module 12 - Professional Plugin Development - Shot List & Script.md

 **TEXT:** "Let's examine our production build process implemented in the scripts/build-production.js file.
 This Node.js script creates optimized, production-ready versions of our plugin by removing development files, compiling assets for production, and converting development version markers to production versions.
 It uses the .distignore file to exclude development-only files and directories from the production build.
 The script can be triggered with 'npm run build:prod' and optionally can push directly to a production repository.
 This automation ensures consistent, clean production builds and eliminates the human error factor from the release process.
 When combined with our version management system, we get a streamlined workflow from development to production."

-## Shot 12: GitHub Actions for Branch-Based Releases (Screen Recording)
+## Shot 12: Separate Production Repository Approach (Screen Recording)

-**TEXT:** "Now let's extend our build process to work with Deployer for Git's branch-based approach.
-We'll set up a GitHub Actions workflow that triggers on version tags and automatically creates clean release branches.
-This workflow will checkout the tagged commit, build production assets, remove development files according to our .distignore file, strip the '-dev' suffix from all version references, and push a dedicated release branch named 'release/vX.Y.Z'.
-This branch contains only the production-ready code with all development artifacts removed.
-By configuring our workflow to use these dedicated release branches, we create a seamless pipeline from development to production, with clear separation between environments and automatic updates through SatisPress."
+**TEXT:** "Let's examine our production deployment strategy using separate repositories.
+We maintain our development code in a repository named 'plugin-name-dev' with the '-dev' suffix in filenames, while production-ready code lives in a separate 'plugin-name-production' repository that SatisPress monitors.
+Our build-production.js script already supports this approach with the '--push --repo' options, allowing us to build a clean production version and push it directly to the production repository.
+Let's see how this works: when we run 'npm run deploy:prod', the script builds the assets, removes development files according to our .distignore, strips the '-dev' suffix from all version references, and pushes the clean code to the production repository.
+This approach maintains complete separation between development and production code while giving SatisPress a clean repository to pull from."

 ## Shot 13: Plugin Versioning Best Practices (Talking Head with Graphics)